vitalets/promise-controller/README.md

 <a name="PromiseController.ResetError"></a>

 #### PromiseController.ResetError : [<code>ResetError</code>](#PromiseController.ResetError)
-Error for rejection in case of call `.reset` if promise is still pending.
+Error for rejection in case of call `.reset()` while promise is pending.

 **Kind**: static class of [<code>PromiseController</code>](#PromiseController)
 <a name="Options"></a>